-All questions required for currently contracted QHP Issuers and new Applicant entrants.
+Question required for currently contracted Applicants and new entrant Applicants.

 The Exchange recognizes that promoting better health for Enrollees also requires engagement and promotion of community-wide initiatives that foster better health, healthier environments, and the promotion of healthy behaviors across the community.
-The following question addresses the Applicant's activities to promote better community health, and answers will be evaluated based on the degree to which the Applicant's programs are external-facing (i.e. the activity or program has an expected impact on community health, rather than solely for the Applicant's members).
+The following question addresses Applicant's activities to promote better community health, and answers will be evaluated based on the degree to which Applicant's programs are external-facing (i.e. the activity or program has an expected impact on community health, rather than solely for Applicant's members).